lesleyrs/Client3/README.md

 Recompile is needed to change between different RSA key lengths, RSA_BUF_LEN needs to be set at compile time because it's needed for stack allocated arrays and BN_ARRAY_SIZE define.
 Can just heap allocate and leave tiny-bignum at 512 bits rsa only to fix this?

 emscripten wasm on firefox has memleaks related to midi, gets cleaned up by pressing GC in about:memory but why does this happen?
-Chromium based browsers are ok
+Chromium based browsers are ok.
+Happens on both SDL2 and SDL3.

+emscriptens experimental sdl3 port currently implements audio incorrectly causing delayed sounds to play for a while instead of ignore

 auto-generated js by emscripten is blocking default browser shortcuts why exactly